 The Douta Gold Project is a gold exploration permit, E02038, which covers an area of 58km2 and is located within the Kéniéba inlier, eastern Senegal.
-The northeast-trending licence (Figure 2) has an area of 58 km2.
-Thor, through its whollyowned subsidiary African Star Resources Incorporated ("African Star"), has a 70% economic interest in partnership with the permit holder International Mining Company SARL ("IMC").
+The northeast-trending license (Figure 4) has an area of 58 km2.
+Thor, through its wholly owned subsidiary African Star Resources Incorporated ("African Star"), has a 70% economic interest in partnership with the permit holder International Mining Company SARL ("IMC").
 IMC has a 30% free carried interest in its development until the announcement by Thor of a Probable Reserve.

-The Douta licence is strategically positioned 4km east of the Massawa North and Massawa Central deposits, which form part of the world-class Sabadola-Massawa Project owned by Endeavour Mining (Figure 2).
+The Douta licence is strategically positioned 4km east of Massawa North and Massawa Central deposits, which form part of the world-class Sabadola-Massawa Project owned by Endeavour Mining (Figure 4).
 The Makabingui deposit, belonging to Bassari Resources Ltd, is immediately located east of the northern portion of E02038.

-The Douta Gold Project has an initial inferred resource estimate of 15 million tonnes ("Mt") grading 1.53g/t gold for 730,000 ounces gold.
+There is an initial resource estimate of 15 million tonnes ("Mt") grading 1.53g/t Au for 730,000 ounces gold in the Inferred category.
 The resource encompasses the Makosa, Makosa North and Makosa Tail zones, which are collectively named the Makosa Resource.